Follow this link to skip to the main content

 1. Videoconferencing system with monitor or LCD.

-• The videoconferencing system can be a dedicated videoconferencing unit by manufacturers such as Polycom®, Tandberg™, or VTEL®, or it can be an extra computer equipped with a webcam, microphone, speakers, and videoconferencing software, such as Microsoft® NetMeeting®.
+• The videoconferencing system can be a dedicated videoconferencing unit by manufacturers such as Polycom®, Tandberg™, or VTEL®, or it can be an extra computer equipped with a webcam, microphone, speakers, and videoconferencing software, such as Skype®.

 2. Five computers and another LCD projector.

-• The communications team uses the videoconferencing system as well as one computer for data and chat.
-Ideally, the computer with the data and chat should be displayed using an LCD projector right next to the monitor or screen with the videoconferencing image.
+• The Communications Team uses the videoconferencing system as well as one computer for data and chat.

 • The two remaining teams use one computer each.

-3. Internet connections for the above computers and the latest version of Internet Explorer installed.
+3. Internet connections for the above computers and the latest version of Internet Explorer, Opera, or Firefox installed.

-4. Macromedia® Flash™ player v.
-7.0 and optional NetMeeting (both software programs are free and available on the Internet).
+4. Adobe® Flash™ player v.
+7.0+ and optional Skype (both software programs are free and available on the Internet).

 6. Digital camera (optional).
 A digital camera is valuable for recording the excitement of the mission.

-Note: A computer lab might be too crowded.
-Typically labs are arranged in permanent rows.
-This does not permit team communications or the required flow of foot traffic.
+A computer lab can be used, it's just not ideal because labs are typically arranged in permanent rows and interrupts the flow of traffic.

 Videoconferencing System

-The videoconferencing system can be either a stand-alone unit (such as Polycom, Tandberg, etc.) or a computer-based system (PC with a webcam and NetMeeting software).
+The videoconferencing system can be either a stand-alone unit (such as Polycom, Tandberg, etc.) or a computer-based system (PC with a webcam and Skype software).

-• If you have a stand-alone videoconferencing system, make sure it is connected using IP.
-If you are using ISDN or ATM lines, you will require a bridging system.
+• If you have a standalone videoconferencing system, make sure it is connected using IP.

 Connection Procedures